Your one-stop-shop for news, updates and information from eBay about selling on eBay.

 The wisest of eBay sellers have short and long-term goals.
 It’s what keeps them reaching and growing, every single day.
 And it’s an incredibly effective motivational technique.
 It goes like this: the more goals you set, the more achievements you bank; and the more achievements you bank, the more excited you are about your business on a daily basis.
 It’s a domino effect of intoxicating success.

 Hopefully, you’ve been murmuring “check, check, and check” to the first three habits of highly effective eBay sellers.
 If not, and you’re inspired to test some new ways of working, tell us in the comments below.
 Just remember, we’ve got four more habits to cover.
-Look for part two in the next few days.

 Feel free to share this article via email and on Facebook, Twitter, Pinterest, and LinkedIn.